peaceyyy/peaceyyy/README.md

 <h2 align="left">Hi!
-My name's Homer, and welcome to my home! 🏠</h2>
+My name's Homer, and welcome to my humble GitHub Homepage! 🏠</h2>

 <p align="left">
   I’m a CS student who likes to think a little too much.
-I enjoy building systems, making sense of chaos, and finding small, meaningful ways to improve how people live and learn.
+I enjoy building, learning practically anything, making sense of chaos, and finding small, meaningful ways to improve how people live and progress their lives.
   <br><br>
-  I’m currently exploring AI, data pipelines, and writing for a small project I call <strong>BALAI</strong>.
-It’s my way of turning thoughts into tools—something between philosophy, self-help, and tech.
+  I have strong analytical skills from my coding projects and self-directed AI research, along with a systematic way of tackling tricky tech problems.
+I'm passionate about future-proofing technology and AI ethics, and I love learning about everything from quantum computing to psychology and AI.
+When I'm not diving into tech, I enjoy fitness, endurance running, and exploring topics like philosophy, neuroscience, history, and writing.
   <br><br>
   Outside of code, I like digging deep into what makes humans tick.
 Whether it’s how we think, believe, or break down, I’m always looking for the patterns beneath the noise.
 </p>